Medicaid

 What is Structured Family Caregiving?

-SFC stands in contrast to informal or private caregiving, which typically lacks formal support, training, or financial compensation.
-In informal caregiving, caregivers are often left to navigate the challenges of caregiving alone, which can lead to significant stress and burnout.
-On the other hand, private caregiving involves hiring professional caregivers, which can be expensive and may lack the personal, familial touch that SFC offers.
+This program is different from informal or private caregiving, which usually provide no formal support, training, or payment.
+Informal caregivers often face the challenges of caring for someone alone, which can lead to significant stress and burnout.
+Private caregiving involves hiring professional caregivers, which can be costly and may lack the personal touch that SFC offers.

-SFC programs aim to provide high-quality, compassionate care in a familiar and comfortable home setting, reducing the need for institutional care.
-Additionally, these programs recognize and value the role of family caregivers by offering them financial compensation and professional support.
-This formal recognition and support help mitigate the emotional and physical toll caregiving can take, ensuring a sustainable caregiving arrangement.
+SFC aims to provide high-quality, caring support at home, reducing the need for institutional care.
+It recognizes and values the role of family caregivers by offering them payment and professional support.
+This recognition and support help reduce the emotional and physical toll of caregiving, ensuring an enduring caregiving arrangement.

 Understanding the need for SFC